justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 Attributes, properties, and events can present an interesting problem for some template systems.
-They are all key/value APIs, where an item has a name that we would like to assign a value to, thus they form three separate namespaces.
+They are all key/value APIs, where an item has a name that we would like to assign a value to; thus, they form three separate namespaces.
 Because they are APIs on elements, template syntaxes typically try to allow all three namespaces in the attribute positions on elements.

 ##### Survey of template binding syntaxes

-Some template systems try to merge these three separate namespaces into one, and then figure out - either via runtime introspection, built-in configuration lists - whether to set an attribute or property; or they might rely on event handler properties for event listeners.
+Some template systems try to merge these three separate namespaces into one and then figure out - either via runtime introspection or built-in configuration lists - whether to set an attribute or property, or they might rely on event handler properties for event listeners.

 Other systems have explicit syntax to disambiguate between the namespaces.